23 Apr Lessons Learned

 I started this article last year as a series of Facebook posts about our films – one of those 10 films in 10 days challenges.
 It’s actually more like 11 or 12 films and it took me a few months, but now that I’ve done it, I figured I should pull it all together into one longer post.
 It has taken longer than I intended.
 In the meantime parents have been in the hospital, I turned 50, I met a daughter I didn’t know I had (yes, it will be part of yet another film), I got immersed in other projects, and we got protested.
 So it goes.

-We’ve been doing this work for over 25 years and have made all kinds of films from rock and roll narratives to crime films to political and personal documentaries.
+We’ve been doing this work for over 25 years and have made all kinds of films- from rock and roll narratives to crime films to political and personal documentaries.
 On the surface, most of the films don’t seem connected, but certain themes run through them all, and they build on one another.
 These can be thought of as themes and also as lessons we learned from making the films.
-One theme that runs through all the work is skepticism about systems: be it the music industry, media, political entities, those in power, art, corporations, medicine etc. In general, we’ve come to see that systems, while they provide structure, often get mired in corruption that they are blind to.
+One theme that runs through all the work is skepticism about systems: be it the music industry, media, political entities, those in power, art, corporations, medicine etc. In general, we’ve come to see that systems, while they provide useful structures, often get mired in corruption that they are blind to.
 Lesson 1: all systems are corrupted.
-I don’t think this leads to the argument that we need to destroy all systems, but instead that we should be skeptical about them, and expose the issues that keep them stuck.
+I don’t think this leads to the argument that we need to destroy all systems, but instead that we should be skeptical about them, expose the issues that keep them stuck, and hold them accountable for the inherent problems they create..
 The problem is, if you make films about the problems with systems, without having a system to back you up, you’re kind of shit out of luck.
 Lesson 2: if you’re gonna make work that calls attention to systemic problems, don’t expect anyone to rush into the breach and lift you up.
 So it goes (I’ve been trying to get my daughter to read Vonnegut for years).
 “So it goes” is a lesson in radical acceptance, which is something we need if we are going to raise questions that few want to hear.

 We started out making films about the underground music world, which led to a documentary about an underground publisher and a discredited biography of G.W.
 Bush.
 When that was done, we helped make a film about protests at the Republican National Convention.
 We took kind of a right turn for our next project about a search for a serial rapist, but that film was also about media and how stories move through the world…..
 I’m getting ahead of myself… so I’ll start at the beginning